Authoring Automation Runbooks

 The following topics provide information on creating and working with Automation runbooks.

-Describes the concepts of Automation runbooks and Windows PowerShell Workflows.
+Describes the concepts of Windows PowerShell Workflows as they relate to runbooks.

 Different methods for creating a new runbook or importing an existing runbook.